PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_7/README.md

     run_or_experiment = tr_function
     conf={ “num_it”: tune.grid_search([10, 20, 30, 40])})
 ```
-want to find more? don't forget to buy our book.

 Next, part is focused on understanding the behavior of the model with Explainable AI.